Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Keep your valuables locked up in your accommodation and only take with you what you need that day.
 I do this with my Pacsafe Travelsafe and I consider it the most important thing I pack.
 Keep an extra debit card and at least $100 hidden in obscure parts of your luggage.

 Get an extra debit card.
 You should have two debit cards to two different bank accounts.
-If you only have one, I recommend you get a debit card from Transferwise.
+If you only have one, I recommend you get a debit card from Wise.
 Keep a few hundred dollars in your account, hide the card deep in your luggage, and use it if your primary debit card is stolen.

 Spend extra money on staying safe.
 If you’re not comfortable walking home at night, spend money on a cab or Uber.
 If you’re hesitant on spending money on a not-as-nice-looking Airbnb, pay for a nicer place.
 It’s worth the peace of mind.
 Don’t pinch pennies on your safety.